 On this trip, in 2013, we had planned for our granddaughter to meet us in Budapest since she was already traveling in Europe.
 She was very interested in seeing the museum, so our cousin Eva took us all for a visit.

-In the mental power field that has shaped the building we examined analogies from the nature.
-In the power-struggle of tensioning blocks, the horizontal is not horizontal, neither the vertical, and perhaps even the gravity is suspended.
 The symbols of architecture suggest that everything here is beyond the normality, as the Holocaust itself is unexplainable within human history.
-The glass hall of the entrance leading to the permanent exhibition is also supported by tilted pillars.
-The inspiration from the nature came from Tuscany, where a line of pine trees took the same tilted form under the pressure of the permanent sea storms.
-I see the murdered as a symbol of thousands of years of constant struggle for survival, endurance, and wished to generate the same image to the visitors….
+The glass hall of the entrance leading to the permanent exhibition is also supported by tilted pillars. … I see the murdered as a symbol of thousands of years of constant struggle for survival, endurance, and wished to generate the same image to the visitors….

 Architect István Mányi